shivanisgithub/FactCheckingPresentations/README.md

 ### Structure

 This repository contains three Jupyter Notebooks.
-Each of these contain the codebase for presenting the explanation methods as shown in this Figma template[].
-Of course you are welcome to use this code for other purposes than creating Figma Prototypes.
+Each of these contain the codebase for presenting the explanation methods as shown in this [Figma template](https://www.figma.com/community/file/1194688306111467424).
+Of course you are welcome to use this code for other purposes than creating [Figma Prototypes](https://www.figma.com/proto/PIntG4MgCfXVTJ3N0hEnIQ/BEP_shivi?node-id=79%3A2429&starting-point-node-id=79%3A2429).

 #### Requirements